 Dear You, (yes, you, who are single and dating)

-It sucks that we’re living in a time and age where people put so much pressure on our relationship status.
-Especially come wedding season when we just want to hide from the aunties and their “so when is your turn?” question (my brother is getting married in two months, SEND HELP!)
+It sucks that we’re living in a time and age where people put so much pressure on our relationship status and whether we're single or dating.
+Especially come wedding season when we just want to hide from the aunties and their “so when is your turn?” question.

 Really though, let it be from creating a social media profile or a job application, when it comes to filling up the “relationship/marital status” there’s always a part of you that cringes when you fill it up.

 Well, let me tell you something that is probably shared and posted on hundreds of crooks and crannies online:

 “Love yourself before you look for someone to love you.”

 When someone says it’s okay to be single sometimes we feel it’s out of sheer sympathy and not wanting to hurt your feelings, though there may be some truth to it, it really is okay to be single instead of settling for someone just for the sake of it and I’m gonna tell you why.

 Contrary to popular belief, there’s no expiration date on love.
 When you get in a relationship, you’re not just sharing pictures on social media together, you’re giving a part of you to the person.